 To Bottis, the building exemplifies why sustainable design is crucial, even in a down economy.
 "We’ve been green before it became fashionable, not to save the environment, but to save resources.
 We find that going green actually saves us money."

 Lasry’s energy costs alone are 45% less than other campus buildings, with additional water savings of 31%.
-Clark was also able to offset its soft costs for LEED commissioning and design by taking advantage of incentives offered by the Massachusetts and national power grids.
+Clark was also able to offset its soft costs for LEED commissioning and design by taking advantage of incentives offered by the Massachusetts and national power ids.
 The university secured 45 cents per square foot in rebates, bringing down the LEED costs of the building to $2.54 per square foot.

 Throughout the space there are many sustainable elements common to LEED projects: low-flow fixtures, occupancy sensors, sustainable wood and fiber products, and extensive daylighting.
 The facility maximizes its south-facing orientation with a triangular layout.
 It includes an enthalpy ventilation system and originally had waterless urinals.